Walgreens The Thread

 A severe or widespread case of impetigo is typically treated with oral antibiotics.
 Take all of the pills your healthcare provider prescribes, even if your symptoms improve or disappear, to ensure the infection doesn’t come right back.

-The sooner impetigo is addressed by your healthcare provider, the easier it will be to treat, and the sooner it will go away.
+The sooner impetigo is addressed by your healthcare provider, the easier it will be to treat, and the faster it will go away.
 If you delay seeking medical attention, there’s a risk that the bacteria will spread — and with it, the infection.
 Complications of impetigo are rare, but delaying treatment increases your risk for more serious problems.

 Explore more